elephantscale/es-training-new/course-outlines/Google-Analytics.md

 Google Analytics (GA) has become the premier tool for data analysis for web and app traffic.
-It provides insight for Marketing Departments, Business Intelligence (BI), site developers and others as to how the public is actually using a firm’s site.
+It provides insight for Marketing Departments, Business Intelligence (BI), site developers and others as to how the public is actually using a firm's site.

 It is an essential plug-in to uncover where your visitors are coming from, how they navigate a site, what demographics they belong to and much more.